Microgenre: 1960s–1990s: Origins

-2000s–2010s
+21st century

 In the early 2000s, the concept of microgenres gained prominence during the digital age, proliferating through the early blogosphere, and despite its earlier history, is more often associated with these later trends.
 The speed at which microgenres achieve recognition and familiarity also accelerated substantially.
 This 21st-century "microgenre explosion" was partly a consequence of "software advances, faster internet connections, and the globalized proliferation of music."

 In 2009, a writer for the New York Times observed that indie rock was then evolving into "an ever-expanding, incomprehensibly cluttered taxonomy of subgenres."
 By the early 2010s, most microgenres were linked and defined through various outlets on the internet.
 Each of them, according to Vice writer Ezra Marcus, were "music scenes [created] out of thin air".
 Pitchforks Jonny Coleman commented: "The line between a real genre that sounds fake and a fake genre that could be real is as thin as ever, if existent at all.
 This is the uncanny genre valley that publicists-cum-neologicians live in and for."